flatcar/Flatcar/governance.md

 The Maintainers will appoint a Security Response Team to handle security reports.
 This committee is a sub-set of the Maintainer Council with full access to undisclosed security issues tracked by the project.
-Members of the Security Response team as well as respective access permissions to sensitive data are administrated via membership in the [Flatcar Github organisation's Security team](https://github.com/orgs/flatcar/teams/flatcar-security-team).
+Members of the Security Response team as well as respective access permissions to sensitive data are administrated via membership in the [Flatcar GitHub organisation's Security team](https://github.com/orgs/flatcar/teams/flatcar-security-team).
 The Maintainers will review who is assigned to this at least once a year.

 The Security Response Team is responsible for handling all reports of security